Soil Texture Prediction with Bayesian Generalized Additive Models for Spatial Compositional Data: Simulation examples

-Adding $x_3$ to model M3 yields model M1.
-The probability $P(\text{CoDa-}R^2_{M1} \geq \text{CoDa-}R^2_{M3})$ was 1 for both BR-CoDa-$R^2$ and BM-CoDa-$R^2$, indicating that M1 explains substantially more variability than M3.
-On average, $x_3$ contributes approximately a 10\% increase in explained variability compared to M3.
-In contrast, adding $x_4$ to M3 results in model M2.
-The $P(\text{CoDa-}R^2_{M2} \geq \text{CoDa-}R^2_{M3})$ is $0.424$ for BR-CoDa-$R^2$ and $0.477$ for BM-CoDa-$R^2$, indicating no relevant difference in explained variability.
-Consequently, the simpler model, M3, is preferred.
+{Adding $x_3$ to model M3 yields model M1.
+The probability $P(\text{CoDa-}R^2_{M1} \geq \text{CoDa-}R^2_{M3})$ was 1 for both BR-CoDa-$R^2$ and BM-CoDa-$R^2$, indicating that M1 explains substantially more variability than M3 under this model specification.
+On average, this corresponds to an increase of approximately 10\% in explained variability.} In contrast, adding $x_4$ to M3 results in model M2.
+The probability $P(\text{CoDa-}R^2_{M2} \geq \text{CoDa-}R^2_{M3})$ is 0.424 for BR-CoDa-$R^2$ and 0.477 for BM-CoDa-$R^2$, indicating no relevant difference in explained variability. {Consequently, M2 and M3 provide a comparable level of explained variability according to CoDa-$R^2$, while WAIC slightly favors M3.}

-In the GAM case, model M1, which includes both univariate and bivariate smooth terms with 10 basis functions for $xs_1$, $xs_2$, and $xs_3$, explains substantially more variability than the other models, as the $P(\text{CoDa-}R^2_{M1} \geq \text{CoDa-}R^2_{Mj})$, $j=2, \ldots, 6$ is 1.
+In the GAM case, model M1, which includes both univariate and bivariate smooth terms with 10 basis functions for $xs_1$, $xs_2$, and $xs_3$, explains substantially more variability than the other models, as the $P(\text{CoDa-}R^2_{M1} \geq \text{CoDa-}R^2_{M_j})$, $j=2,\ldots,6$, is 1.
 This is consistent with the WAIC results.
 On the other hand, models including only the bivariate smooth terms (M3 and M4) explain the least variability.
 The resulting probabilities, $P(\text{CoDa-}R^2_{M3} \geq \text{CoDa-}R^2_{M4})$, are 0.730 for BR-CoDa-$R^2$ and 0.707 for BM-CoDa-$R^2$.
 Thus, we conclude that both models explain a similar amount of variability, and that the impact of covariates $xs_2$ and $xs_3$ on the response variable is lower than that of $xs_1$.
 As in the linear CoDa regression case, the nested structure of models M3 and M5 within M1, and M4 and M6 within M2, allows us to quantify the variability explained by each term when transitioning from M3 or M5 to M1, or from M4 or M6 to M2.
-Lastly, in line with the univariate proposal by \citet{vehtariBayesR2}, we also observed that the distribution of BR-CoDa-$R^2$ remains narrower than that of BM-CoDa-$R^2$.
+Lastly, in line with the univariate proposal by Vehtari et al. \cite{vehtariBayesR2}, we also observed that the distribution of BR-CoDa-$R^2$ remains narrower than that of BM-CoDa-$R^2$. {Overall, these results illustrate how CoDa-$R^2$ can be used to summarize differences in explained variability across models, while WAIC provides the main predictive criterion for assessing model adequacy.}